 Moving houses is a painstaking task.
 Your home is a place where you live, which means it has all the belongings that you hoarded over the years.
 Just the mere thought of packing it all and shifting it to a new place altogether is enough to toss you into a panic attack.
 Add it to the massive blunder of overestimating the available time, and you just cooked up a perfect recipe for disaster.
-However, it is in these times that some smart and efficient packing and moving tips can come super handy.
+However, it is in these times that some smart and efficient packing and moving tips and a holistic moving checklist can come in very handy.
 So without further ado, since you already have way too little time, let us start packing and moving!

 Chalk Out A Plan:

 Plan, plan, and while you are at it, plan some more!
 We can never overemphasize the significance of having a thoroughly planned relocation.
 Even though it may seem that you do not have any time left for planning, however, it is still pretty much necessary.
 You will only create more problems for yourself if you fail to plan your move correctly.
 First up, you should decide whether you need any local moving services for your relocation, or you will handle it all yourself.
 Secondly, list down all that needs doing such as renting cardboard boxes for packing, calling the utility services and informing them about your move, or calling your friends over for some help.
 Create a thorough checklist of all your tasks so that you may not forget anything essential out of anxiety or panic.

 Scream For Help: